kubernetes-sigs/kubespray/docs/nodes.md

 Currently you can't remove the first node in your kube_control_plane and etcd-master list.
 If you still want to remove this node you have to:

-### 1) Change order of current masters
+### 1) Change order of current control planes

-Modify the order of your master list by pushing your first entry to any other position.
+Modify the order of your control plane list by pushing your first entry to any other position.
 E.g. if you want to remove `node-1` of the following example:

 ```yaml
   children: